Hemda Ben-Yehuda: Move to Jerusalem

 In the winter of 1892, a diphtheria epidemic that broke out in Jerusalem caused the death of three of the children of Deborah and Eliezer, leaving only two, Ben-Zion (Itamar), and Yemima.
 During the entire period Ben-Yehuda's mother had been helping him run the household, but now, when all seemed lost, Shelomo Jonas relented.
 In any case, his permit to reside in Moscow had expired, so that he was compelled to leave the city.
 Accordingly, it was decided that the entire family would emigrate to Palestine and Paula would marry Ben-Yehuda.
-Jonas, his wife, Paula and the two younger children departed for Istanbul where Paula and Eliezer were married on March 29, 1892.
+Jonas, his two younger children and Paula departed for Istanbul where Paula and Eliezer were married on March 29, 1892.
 On this occasion Ben-Yehuda changed Paula's name to Hemdah; the first Hebrew word he taught her was mafteah (key), a word which she perceived as symbolic, signifying her entrance not only into marriage but also into a new country, a new people and a new culture.
 Indeed, Hemdah, who was deeply involved in Russian culture, profoundly attracted to the theories of Leo Tolstoy and remote from Judaism and Zionism, abandoned everything: her studies at the college, her friends and the attractions of life in a great city.
 At the age of nineteen she came to develop herself in a desolate, distant land with a poverty-stricken, persecuted, consumptive widower fifteen years older than herself, and his two orphaned children.